OSUsatoru/Assembly-Language-MASM/InputOutput/README.md

 2. The results of calculations must be stored in named variables before being displayed.
 3. The program must be fully documented.
 This includes a complete header block for identification, description, etc., and a comment outline to explain each section of code.
-4. Turn in your submission to Canvas by the due date.